toddcf/pielcanela2/README.md

 1. Add hover effects to svg (if possible) and text below the logo, so users know it's a link.
 2. Connect all links to other pages (once those pages are created).
+3. Once a nav-item is clicked, the nav should collapse.

 ### About the Therapist